vesalappari/guess_the_flag/README.md

     Supports english and finnish languages

-    This project contains the flags of all 254 countries downloaded from https://flagpedia.net/download/images on 14th of february in 2025
+    This project contains the flags of all 254 countries downloaded from https://flagpedia.net/download/images on 14th of february in 2025.
+Some country codes have same flag (Norway, Bouvet island and Svalbard and Jan Mayen)

     Background image designed by starline / Freepik http://www.freepik.com